As a result, I set up Vista Satellite, to achieve the bookies deal but also with a mind on the broader satellite TV market, then still in its infancy.

 The other awkward situation was some 6,000 miles away at Cairo.
 I was walking across the roof, again looking for cable routes for my dish to be installed.
 Suddenly an armed man jumped from behind some roof structure, threw me onto the roof and held his pistol to my head.
 This was not quite as scary because it was now the third time I had a gun to my head – Belfast, Dhahran and now Cairo.
 A Gulf Arab prince was occupying the room beneath us and this was his bodyguard/mercenary.
 Fortunately he turned out to be British, so we could sort it out speedily and amicably.

-Messing about on roofs was clearly high-risk, and not just to me (see Anecdotes Part 1: Casual work!).
-On the roof at Amsterdam Marriott, the installer and I had propped up the dish against the hatch we had exited.
+Messing about on roofs was clearly high-risk, and not just to me.
+On another occasion, on the roof at Amsterdam Marriott, the installer and I had propped up the dish against the hatch we had exited.
 Unexpectedly someone else emerged from it and crimped the spun-aluminium 1.8m dish, we had to abort and come back with a replacement, an expensive accident at our expense.